bentoml/BentoML/docs/source/api/handlers.rst

 ClipperHandler
 ++++++++++++++

-A special group of handlers that are designed to be used when deploying BentoService with `Clipper <http://clipper.ai/>`_.
+A special group of handlers that are designed to be used when deploying with `Clipper <http://clipper.ai/>`_.

 .. autoclass:: bentoml.handlers.ClipperBytesHandler
 .. autoclass:: bentoml.handlers.ClipperFloatsHandler